Home

 Freeview Aerial

-If you have an older TV aerial, it is possible that the type of aerial fitted was designed just to receive a narrow group of existing analogue TV channels.
+If you have an older TV aerial, it is possible that the type of aerial fitted was designed just to receive a narrow group of legacy analogue TV channels.
 Such an aerial will give poor reception (at best) if the digital TV channels in your area are outside the frequencies that the existing aerial was designed to receive.

 Use the Freeview Post Code Search utility to check the need for an aerial upgrade in your area.

-In London all digital TV multiplexes from the Crystal Palace transmitter are in same UHF aerial group (on similar frequencies) to those used to transmit analogue terrestrial television.
-Therefore, an existing Group A TV aerial in a good state of repair, receiving a good DVB-T signal from Crystal Palace, may suffice for receiving all DTT Freeview channels in London.
-If you require a new aerial for Crystal Palace reception, we recommend a Blake DMX10A TV Aerial for Group A Frequencies, which will give the best results.
+In London all digital TV services from the Crystal Palace transmitter are in same UHF aerial group (I.E. on similar frequencies) to those which used to transmit analogue terrestrial television.
+Therefore, an existing Crystal Palace Group A TV aerial in a good state of repair may suffice for receiving all DTT Freeview channels in London.
+If you require a new aerial for Crystal Palace reception, we recommend a Blake DMX10A TV Aerial for Group A Frequencies, which will give far better results than a wideband aerial.

 The same will apply in other UK regions where the DVB-T multiplexes are within the same frequency range as existing analogue TV services.

 Loft installed Freeview aerials can be suitable for DTT reception in strong signal areas close to the transmitter.
 There is usually a signal loss of about 30% by mounting a UHF aerial in the loft.
-Losses are greater for the higher UHF channel numbers (closer to 68).
+Losses are greater for the higher UHF channel numbers (closer to Ch68).

 Having an indoor aerial inside your loft means that it is more prone to picking up electrical interference from appliances inthe home including domestic central heating, hot water thermostats and light switches.
 If you get momentary loss of picture (picture freezing) problems on your Freeview digibox, consider upgrading to an outside aerial fitted by a professional CAI member TV aerial company.